Homemade Fish Sticks.

 We can cook them in a pan, in the oven, or in an air fryer.

-These recipes were thought for you:
+I created these recipes for you:

-- Cost: Economical
+- Cost: Economic

 - Preparation time: 20 Minutes